How To Remove Self-Tanner From Hair

 So you find yourself admiring your gorgeous new self-tanner sunless tan in the mirror, taking in your new bronze glow, only to notice that your beautifully highlighted hair is now stained with that very same self-tanner.

-Mistakes happen and your hair is not immune to self-tanner stains, and it may cause some panic when you notice it at first.
 Self-tanner is there to help you achieve that summer glow all year round, but it is definitely not meant to tan your hair.

 Applying self-tanner at home can become quite messy, and more tinted self-tanning products have a tendency to stain clothes, nails, and linen around your house.
-It makes sense then that hair that is not properly protected will become stained as well.

 Fear not, for there are ways to remove self-tanning stains from your hair, and better yet, avoid your hair from becoming stained altogether.